 What Is Plywood?

-The term plywood is usually used to refer to hardwood plywood.
+The term plywood is usually used to refer to hardwood plysheet.
 These woods are man-made so technically it’s not natural wood but an engineered product.
-Plywoods are made by gluing 3 or more veneer boards together with a special adhesive, as simple as that.
-There are however different types of plywood based on their grade (grades decide the quality of the plywood) and make.
+Ply is made by gluing 3 or more veneer boards together with a special adhesive, as simple as that.
+There are however different types of plyboard based on their grade (grades decide the quality of the ply) and make.

-The number of sheets glued together that decide the thickness of each plywood is called the plywood grade.
-Each layer of the plywood is called wood veneer, where a veneer is a thin sheet of wood that is glued together to create the final finished product called plywood.
-Keep in mind that veneers have a different thickness so you must select them depending on the location of where the finished product will be.
+The number of sheets glued together that decide the thickness of each ply is called the plywood grade.
+Each layer of the plyboard is called wood veneer, where a veneer is a thin sheet of wood that is glued together to create the final finished product called plysheet.
+Keep in mind that veneers have different thicknesses so you must select them depending on the location of the finished product.

 5-ply plywood has 5 layers of veneer and is yet another type of plywood that is used for projects.
-It is usually used for projects that need comparatively less strength and durability.
+5-ply plywood is similar to 3-ply plywood but with two additional layers of veneer, making it slightly stronger and more durable.
+It is often used for flooring, paneling, and furniture where a stronger material is required.

-Softwoods like cedar, redwood, or pine are used by manufacturers to make softwood plywood.
-As the name might indicate these woods are not as strong as other types of plywood but workers do use softwood plywood for sub-flooring, roof sheathing, and exterior frame sheathing.
+Softwoods like cedar, redwood, or pine are used by manufacturers to make softwood ply.
+As the name might indicate these woods are not as strong as other types of plywood but workers do use softwood plyboard for sub-flooring, roof sheathing, and exterior frame sheathing.
 You can also use these types of wood to create sheds, shelves, doghouses, temporary flooring, and more.
-Here are a few examples of softwood plywood.
+Here are a few examples of softwood laminated wood.

-The type of plywood that uses 3 to 7 layers of hardwood is called hardwood plywood.
+The type of plywood that uses 3 to 7 layers of hardwood is called hardwood ply.
 The manufacturers glue all the layers of wood at right angles which creates an incredibly strong finish.
-Here are some examples of hardwood plywood.
+Here are some examples of hardwood plyboard.

-Hardwood plywoods are the best types of plywood for furniture, musical instruments, sporting equipment, packing cases, and other similar projects that need to have strong framing.
+Hardwood plywoods are the best types of ply for furniture, musical instruments, sporting equipment, packing cases, and other similar projects that need to have strong framing.

 6. Aircraft Plywood